⚖️ Legal update — as of June 29, 2026

 - Iran Conflict Related Disruptions (11): Bahrain, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, UAE — consular services subject to cancellations, suspensions, and limited availability until further notice.
 Lebanon, Kuwait, and Iraq are the most significantly disrupted.Other Consular Disruptions (1): Ukraine — limited visa services unrelated to the Iran conflict.

 - Overlap with existing restrictions: Iraq, Jordan, Kuwait, and Lebanon (IV pause + ops disrupted).
-Palestine (travel ban + hold + ops disrupted).
+Palestine (entry ban + hold + ops disrupted).
 Saudi Arabia (previously embassy closed, now consular ops disrupted).

 Key Points: